-BUSINESS EDUCATION COURSES
+BUSINESS COURSES

 In the business course of study students will explore topics related to finance and commerce.
 Courses include topics in analyzing business transactions, economics, business law, and marketing.
 Students planning to major in business in college should take a variety of these courses.